-I am not able to provide a specific diagnosis based on the information that you present.
-Your mother needs to have a complete history and physical examination.
+I am not able to make a specific diagnosis based on the information that you present.
 I suggest that you have urine testing for blood, protein and infection to complete your screening examination for chronic kidney disease (CKD).
 This could … Continue reading →

 I keep getting these red marks on my arms that look like a bunch of broken capillaries whenever I barely bump my arms on things.
 They go away after a few days but it will happen again with another bump.
 Is this a product of bad kidneys, age (almost 60) or low iron (I’m anemic) or combo of all?